FAIRplus/the-fair-cookbook/docs/content/recipes/infrastructure/data-catalog-deployment.md

     $ ./generate_keys.sh
     ```

-    _Please note that if you run this command out the `nginx` directory, the certificate and key will be generated in the wrong location._
+    >:warning: _Please note that if you run this command outside the `nginx` directory, the certificate and key will be generated in the wrong location._

     This command relies on OpenSSL.
-If you don't plan to use HTTPS or just want to see demo running, you can skip this (warning - it would cause the HTTPS connection to be unsafe!).
+If you don't plan to use HTTPS or just want to see demo running, you can skip this.
+    >:warning: - it would cause the HTTPS connection to be unsafe!

 1. Return to the root directory (`$cd ../..`), then copy `datacatalog/settings.py.template` to `datacatalog/settings.py`.
+    ```shell=
+    $ cd ../..
+    $ cp datacatalog/settings.py.template datacatalog/settings.py
+    ```

-Edit the `settings.py` file to add a random string of characters in `SECRET_KEY`.
-For maximum security use:
+3. Edit the `settings.py` file to add a random string of characters in `SECRET_KEY` attribute.
+For maximum security, in `Python`, use the following to generate this key:
     ```python
     import os
     os.urandom(24)
     ```
-    in python to generate this key.

 1. Build and start the docker containers by running:
 	```shell=
 	(local) $ docker-compose up --build
 	```

+	That will create:
-	That will create a container with datacatalog web application, and a container for Solr (the data will be persistant between runs).
+    * a container with `datacatalog web application`
+    * a container for `Solr`

+    > :thumbsup:  the data will be persistant between runs.

-1. In a new terminal, to create Solr cores:
+1. In a new terminal, to create `Solr` cores, do:

 	```shell=
 	(local) $ docker-compose exec solr solr create_core -c datacatalog